-BREADTH COURSES.
-At least 6 credits of breadth courses outside of BBSN.
 For students who do not have substantial background in psychology, statistics or data handling, we recommend that the breadth courses are taken in those areas.
-In practice almost any course outside of the BBSN listings can satisfy this requirement (including Biobehavioral Sciences courses with prefixes BBS, BBSQ (Communication Sciences & Disorders), or BBSR (Movement Science)).
+Suggested breadth courses are listed below, but in practice you may take almost any course outside of the BBSN listings to satisfy this requirement.
+Consult with your advisor first, and remember that in some cases instructor permission is also required.
 Some courses are limited to students in clinical course progressions and may not be open to all applicants.